 The temperature in Tokyo during November averages between 9 to 15°C. This makes it superb to be outdoors, when you can visit nature parks like Ueno.
 It does rain at times, so have an umbrella too.
 By the way, you’ll notice the Japanese likes to use transparent umbrellas in rainy seasons.
 There’re different reasons for this phenomenon, but I prefer to think that these umbrellas won’t block everyone’s view when it gets crowded.

 Hiking in Tokyo’s autumn weather is very, very pleasant.
-When I hiked Mt Takao, I had on layers and a winter jacket.
+When I hiked Mt Takao, I had on layers of winter AND a winter jacket.
 I didn’t even have to remove my jacket all the way up to the mountain-top.
 Ps: It’s also because I’d already taken the cable-car halfway up the mountain.

 It’s definitely VERY pleasant to queue in cooling weather outdoors than in the summer heat.

 Look awesome in your travel photos by styling your outfits in layered clothing and shoes, something people like us in Singapore never got to do cos it’s always summer here.
 Don’t just think of it as taking photos for Instagram (not judging here) – these travel photos and memories will last a lifetime!
 You might even be whipping out these photos to show your grand-kids in future!

-5. Soaking in a hot onsen will be a wonderful idea.
+5. Soaking in a hot onsen during autumn will be a wonderful idea.